 - Basic meeting logs (view participants, recordings from meetings in the past 30 days, meeting dates, etc.)

 - Invitation via URL link-sharing or via calendar invite for Google, Outlook, and iCalendar

 - Ability to remove participants from the meeting

 Call recording, available only on Ooma Office Pro and Enterprise plans, gives you the ability to record calls to review or share them later.

 Recording helps to improve employee training, evaluate customer service quality, and ensure the information contained in the call notes is correct.

 Ooma automatically records all calls, but there is also an option for manual call recording.
 Recordings are stored for up to 30 days but can be deleted earlier than that if needed.

 SMS Messaging and Chat

-SMS messaging is a feature that allows users to send and receive text messages via the mobile app.
+SMS messaging allows all Ooma Office users to send and receive text messages via the mobile app (Office Pro users can also text with the desktop app.)
 This provides an alternative multichannel method of contacting customers.
-Setting up appointments, confirming information from your customers, and answering questions is a much simpler process with this type of messaging.
+Setting up appointments, confirming information from your customers, and answering questions is a much simpler process with texting.

-There is also a chat functionality that makes it easier for efficient team collaboration.
-The chat function allows you to set a presence that will let your colleagues know whether you are available to chat.
-A group directory allows you to send the same information to the entire team without sending it multiple times.
-Video chat is also available for Ooma users.
+The chat function also allows users to set a presence to let colleagues know if they’re available to chat.
+A group directory lets users send the same information to the entire team without sending it multiple times.

 Enhanced Call Blocking